guigvd/digital-clock/README.md

-<h1 align="center">Digital Watch</h1>
+<h1 align="center">Digital Clock</h1>

 - Description:

-Project of digital watch where i use the setInterval() method on JavaScript to get the time of system and update on screen.
+Project of digital clock where i use the setInterval() method on JavaScript to get the time of system and update on screen.

 - Objective: